-If an employer receives a written request from an employee or a former employee, the employer must allow them to inspect their own time and wages records during their employment or after their employment has ceased.
+If an employer receives a written request from an employee or a former employee, the employer must allow them to inspect their own employment records during their employment or after their employment has ceased.
 The employee can also give written authorisation to another person to inspect the records on their behalf.

 Access to records by the employee or their representative includes being able to enter the employer’s premises for the purpose of inspecting time and wages records, and taking copies or extracts of those records.

 Employers must provide access no later than the end of the pay period after the written request is received, or seven days after the request.

-The authority to access records includes being able to enter the employer’s premises (other than any part of the premises used for habitation by the employer and their household, except in the circumstances outlined below) during working hours for the purpose of inspecting time and wages records, and taking copies or extracts of those records.
-The union representative must show proper authorisation.
+The right to access records includes being able to enter the employer’s premises (other than any part of the premises used for habitation by the employer and their household, except in the circumstances outlined below) during working hours for the purpose of inspecting employment records, and taking copies or extracts of those records.

 An authorised union representative is not generally entitled to require an employer to produce employment records or other documents unless they have given the employer 24 hours’ written notice if the documents are kept on the employer’s premises, or 48 hours’ written notice if the documents are kept elsewhere.
 Notice requirements may be waived by the Western Australian Industrial Relations Commission in certain circumstances.

-The Industrial Inspectors at the Department of Mines, Industry Regulation and Safety are State Government officers with legal authority to access time and wages records for individual employees or groups of employees.
+The Industrial Inspectors at the Department of Energy, Mines, Industry Regulation and Safety are State Government officers with legal authority to require access to employment records for individual employees or groups of employees.
 This includes being able to enter any premises where records are kept for the purpose of inspecting those records, seizing the records or taking copies or extracts from the records.

-Industrial Inspectors use the time and wages records to check that employers are paying the correct wages and other employment entitlements.
+Industrial Inspectors use the employment records to check that employers are paying the correct wages and other employment entitlements.

-Records can be inspected during a routine workplace visit or as a result of a complaint by an employee or previous employee.
+Records can be inspected during a workplace visit, including where a complaint has been made by an employee or former employee.